Saturday, March 22, 2025, 7:30 p.m.

 Letitia received her Bachelor of Music from the University of Texas at Austin, her Master of Music from the New England Conservatory, and her Doctorate of Musical Arts at the Eastman School of Music.

-In her free time, she enjoys reading, playing on her ukulele, eating good food, exploring different cities, and watching Shark Tank.
+In her free time, she enjoys reading, eating good food, exploring different cities, and watching Shark Tank.

 To learn more, visit https://www.letitiajap.com/